SalesforceCommerceCloud/commerce-sdk/README.md

  * Sample TypeScript code that shows how Commerce SDK can access Salesforce Commerce
  * APIs.
  *
- * To learn more about the parameters please refer to https://developer.salesforce.com/docs/commerce/commerce-api/guide/get-started.html
+ * For more information, see (Get started with Salesforce Commerce B2C APIs)https://developer.salesforce.com/docs/commerce/commerce-api/guide/get-started.html
  */

 // Import the SDK in TypeScript